-&lt;sup>2 IWEA submission on pre-draft plan
+&lt;sup>1 IWEA submission on draft plan dated 20th August 2012

 The South-East Regional Authority (SERA) is involved in CLIMATLANTIC, an INTERREG IV B project aimed at developing strategies at regional and local level towards the reduction of the carbon footprint in the European Atlantic Area.
 The project focuses on four pillars: mobility, energy, territorial management and social behaviour.
 SERA are the project partner responsible for the energy pillar and have recently produced a paper on local and regional actions for carbon footprint reduction.
 The paper notes that wind energy will become an important source of renewable electricity in all Atlantic-facing countries, especially in Ireland and the UK with their high wind speeds, and can play a major role in meeting 2020 electricity targets.